Sophie, Duchess of Edinburgh: Jewellery gifts

-The Countess of Wessex has been criticised for accepting two sets of jewels from the royal family of Bahrain during an official day-long visit to the country in December 2011, as she and her husband returned to the UK from a trip to Afghanistan.
-She was given one set by Bahrain's king and a second set by the country's prime minister, Sheikh Khalifa bin Salman Al Khalifa.
-Her husband, the Earl, received a pen and a watch as well as a silk rug from the Crown Prince of Bahrain, Prince Salman bin Hamad al-Khalifa, who also gave the countess a silver and pearl cup.
+The Countess of Wessex was criticised for accepting two sets of jewels from the royal family of Bahrain during an official day-long visit to the country in December 2011, as she and her husband returned to the UK from a trip to Afghanistan.
+She was given one set by King Hamad bin Isa Al Khalifa and a second set by the country's prime minister, Sheikh Khalifa bin Salman Al Khalifa.
+Her husband, the Earl, received a pen and a watch as well as a silk rug from the Crown Prince of Bahrain, Sheikh Salman bin Hamad Al Khalifa, who also gave Sophie a silver and pearl cup.
 The value of the jewellery has not been estimated and its precise contents were not disclosed.
 Given concern about human rights abuses in Bahrain, this gift attracted controversy, with calls for the jewels to be sold, and the proceeds used for the benefit of the Bahraini people.

 Critics said the Countess should sell the gems and give the proceeds to political protesters in Bahrain.
 Denis MacShane, then a Labour Member of Parliament (MP) and previously a Foreign Office minister, said: "Given the appalling suffering and repression of the Bahraini people, it would be a fitting gesture for the Countess of Wessex to auction these trinkets and distribute the proceeds to the victims of the regime."

 Royal family guidelines and procedures relating to gifts, published by the government in 2003, state that "before accepting any gift, careful consideration should always be given, wherever practicable, to the donor, the reason for and occasion of the gift and the nature of the gift itself ...
 Equally, before declining the offer of a gift, careful consideration should be given to any offence that might be caused by such action."

 Titles, styles, honours and arms

 Titles and styles

 Sophie was styled as "Her Royal Highness The Countess of Wessex" from her marriage in 1999 to 2023.
-On 10 March 2019, her husband was made Earl of Forfar, making her Countess of Forfar.
+On 10 March 2019, her husband was created Earl of Forfar, according her the title by courtesy of Countess of Forfar.
 She was at times referred to as the Countess of Wessex and Forfar, such as at the funerals of her father-in-law and mother-in-law.
-On 10 March 2023, her husband was created Duke of Edinburgh; since then, she has been known as "Her Royal Highness The Duchess of Edinburgh".
+Since 10 March 2023, when her husband was created Duke of Edinburgh (for life), she has been known as "Her Royal Highness The Duchess of Edinburgh".